Company Registration in Canada: Process & Benefits Explained

 One of the first stages for company registration in Canada is to decide if the business should be registered at the provincial or federal level.
 The proprietor of the business may choose to establish the firm either at the Provincial or Federal Level.

 At a provincial level, a company established in a particular province is exclusively permitted to conduct commercial operations there.
-Company formation in Canada of an organization at the federal level enables an entrepreneur to operate under the same name across all states and territories.
+Registering a company at the federal level enables an entrepreneur to operate under the same name across all states and territories.

 2. Acquire the business number